Brachycephalic airway syndrome in dogs

 All brachycephalic breeds ideally should have an airway assessment performed to check for any of the anatomical defects mentioned above.
 This needs to be done under anaesthesia, so the time of desexing provides a great opportunity for puppies.
 Under anaesthesia your veterinarian can assess the soft palate for length, as well as examining the nostrils and larynx.

 Stenotic nares and elongated soft palate can be corrected with surgery, and due to the progressive nature of brachycephalic airway syndrome, surgery is best done at a young age.
-While the surgery is relatively simple, there is a risk of swelling post operatively, so all dogs having upper airway surgery should be kept under observation for at least 24 hours after surgery.
+While the surgery is relatively simple, there is a risk of swelling post operatively, so all pets having upper airway surgery should be kept under observation for at least 24 hours after surgery.

-All brachycephalic breeds, particularly those with brachycephalic airway syndrome should be kept out of high temperatures due to their predisposition to heat stress.
+All brachycephalic breeds, particularly those with brachycephalic airway syndrome, should be kept out of high temperatures due to their predisposition to heat stress.
 They should have access to the indoors, particularly during the warmer months of the year.
 Avoid exercising brachycephalic breeds too strenuously or during the hotter times of the day.

 Welfare consequences of brachycephalic airway syndrome